- J.D., Marquette University Law School, 1998

 Melissa L. Neckers

-Melissa Neckers is an attorney at Miller Johnson in the Grand Rapids office and Chair of the Family Law Practice Group.
-She has been practicing law for almost 25 years and her practice areas include family law, mediation, adoption, assisted reproduction and gestational surrogacy.
+Melissa Neckers is an attorney at Miller Johnson in the Grand Rapids office.
+She has been practicing law for 27 years and her practice areas include family building, assisted reproduction and surrogacy.

 Assisted Reproductive Technologies/Surrogacy/Gestational Carrier

-Ms. Neckers also works with parties in the area of assisted reproductive technologies (ART) and gestational surrogacy.
-She is able to help clients work through the complex legal issues that are often involved and satisfy requirements of fertility centers.
-Ms. Neckers also helps clients determine or establish parental rights once pregnancy occurs.
+Ms. Neckers works with parties in the area of assisted reproduction such as surrogacy, embryo donation, sperm donation and egg donation.
+She helps clients comply with the laws of Michigan and the requirements of fertility centers.
+Ms. Neckers also helps clients establish parental rights once pregnancy occurs.

-Melissa Neckers has been on the frontlines of helping change Michigan Surrogacy Law.
+Since 2016, Ms. Neckers has been on the frontlines of helping change Michigan surrogacy law.
 She represents the intended parents of a widely publicized case in which biological parents were forced to adopt their biological children born via surrogate which drew national attention to Michigan’s outdated surrogacy law.
-She is also working tirelessly with Michigan Legislators to change the law to insure that other Michigan families don’t have to go through the same difficult process in the future.
-In September 2022 a package of bills were passed in the Michigan Legislature.
-The legislature adjourned for the year without advancing the bills but they are expected to be reintroduced.
+She also worked tirelessly with Michigan Legislators to change outdated laws and was the only Michigan attorney to testify in support of the Michigan Family Protection Act in front of the Michigan Senate Judiciary Committee.
+On April 1, 2024 Governor Whitmer signed the Michigan Family Protection Act into law.
+These new laws will protect surrogates, parents and especially children born through assisted reproduction and surrogacy.

 Professional Affiliations, Activities and Honors

-Ms. Neckers is involved in several leadership positions at Miller Johnson including the Women’s Initiative Network Steering Committee, the firm’s Pro Bono Committee and she chairs the litigation section of the firm’s pro bono initiative Project Giveback.
+Ms. Neckers is involved in several leadership positions at Miller Johnson including the Women’s Initiative Network Steering Committee, the firm’s Pro Bono Committee and she chairs the litigation section of the firm’s pro bono initiative MJ Action.
 In 2022, Ms. Neckers was the recipient of Miller Johnson’s Cummiskey Spirit of Service Award recognizing her significant and outstanding contributions to the community through volunteering.

-Ms. Neckers is a Fellow of the Michigan State Bar Association and is a member of the American Society for Reproductive Medicine.
-She also belongs to the Grand Rapids Bar Association and State Bar of Michigan where she is a member of the Family Law and Children’s Law Section and the Alternative Dispute Resolution Section.
-In 2015, Ms. Neckers was appointed to the Michigan Court Forms Committee’s Adoption Work Group for a second three year term.
+Ms. Neckers is a Fellow of the Michigan State Bar Association and is a member of the American Bar Association Assisted Reproduction Section, a member of the Legal Professional Group for the American Society for Reproductive Medicine and an attorney member of the The Society for Ethical Egg Donation (SEEDS).
+She also belongs to the Grand Rapids Bar Association and State Bar of Michigan where she is a member of the Family Law and LGBTQ Law Section, the Surrogacy Committee and the Alternative Dispute Resolution Section.
+Ms. Neckers served two terms on the Michigan Court Forms Committee’s Adoption Work Group.

 Ms. Neckers is the past President of the board of directors of Legal Aid of Western Michigan and is a Fellow of the Michigan State Bar Foundation, which recognizes distinguished lawyers and supports the Foundation’s public service efforts.
 She also worked for Legal Aid of Western Michigan from 1998 through 2001.